awsdocs/aws-doc-sdk-examples/javav2/example_code/ses/Readme.md

-# Amazon SES code examples for the SDK for Java
+# Amazon SES code examples for the AWS SDK for Java

 ## Overview
 This README discusses how to run and test the AWS SDK for Java (v2) code examples for Amazon Simple Email Service (Amazon SES).